 5 Overarching Vision

-With the mission well established, we move to the next level of detail on the plan - Vision.
-Specifically, what we want CIRM to look like over the next five years.
+With the mission well established as the point of orientation, we are able to move to the next level of detail on the plan - Vision.
+Specifically, what do we want CIRM to look like over the next five years?